Let me document the Frequently Asked Questions on SharePoint Managed Paths during my training sessions:

 - Delete your site collection

-- Restore your site collection with new managed path
+- Restore your site collection with a new managed path

 What if I delete the Managed path in use?